justenlu/hymngadget/installation.md

 HymnGadget needs a database.
 MySQL 5.5. was used for the purpose when HymnGadged was developed.
 The SQL statements that create the tables needed are in the file `hymngadget.sql`.
 You also have to create a database user and grant it read and write access to the database you created.

 To run server side code of HymnGadget, a server capable of running PHP is needed.
 When HymnGadget was developed, PHP 5.3 was used.
 In these instructions we use the built-in web server of PHP.
-If you use some other server, ensure that the server is configured to run .php-files instead of serving the source code of the files.
-This is important because the password of the database will be written to a .php file without any encryption.
+If you use some other server, ensure that the server is configured to run `.php`-files instead of serving the source code of the files.
+This is important because the password of the database will be written to a `.php` file without any encryption.

 To configure the database connection of HymnGadget, do as follows: